nmattei/cmps3140/index.md

 This course will consist of four distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
 *   5% - In Class Activities and Participation
-*   20% - Written Homeworks
+*   15% - Written Homeworks
-*   35% - Projects
+*   30% - Projects
-*   20% - Midterm Exam
+*   25% - Midterm Exam
-*   20% - Final Exam
+*   25% - Final Exam

 **In Class Activities and Participation.** Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.

-**Written Homeworks.** We will have between 8-10 written homeworks throughout the semester.
+**Written Homeworks.** We will have between 6-8 written homeworks throughout the semester.
 You are expected to write your answers individually.
 You are encouraged to discuss homework problems in small groups, **as long as you give credit to whomever you discussed the topics with at the top of your homework**.
 You are strongly discouraged from seeking solutions online; if you do, **you must cite any sources explicitly you use for each problem**.
 Copying of homework from other students or from other sources is strictly prohibited.
 Obtaining a solution from another source without citing the source is plagiarism.

 **Projects.** We will be using a subset of the [PacMan projects](https://inst.eecs.berkeley.edu/~cs188/fa19/projects/) originally created for the UC: Berkeley CS188 Intro to AI Course.
 Note that we are going to use the newer Python 3.x versions so please make sure you use the links from this web-page to find them.

 **Graduate Students.** Taking this course will be given one additional programming project towards the second half of the course.

-**Midterm Exam and Final Exam.** These will be written, close book, in class exam and the final during the scheduled final period.
+**Midterm and Final Exams.** These will be written, close book, in class exam and the final during the scheduled final period.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
-This will be turned in with your exam.  **You must earn at least a 65% average between the two exams to pass the course.**
+This will be turned in with your exam.  **You must earn at least a 60% average between the two exams to pass the course.**

 **Late Work Policy.**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **20% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**